 Veterans with PTSD are uniquely suited to positions where they work from home or are self-employed.
 Remote employment allows veterans to avoid many triggers of their conditions such as crowds and loud noises and work around the difficulties created by their PTSD.
 The VA offers self-employment coordination services for help in developing a business plan; training in small business operations, marketing, and finances; and guidance in how to get the resources to implement a business plan.

 Unlike Social Security disability, VA disability benefits do not stop if you continue working, allowing you to work at a pace that is comfortable for you without worrying about losing your income.
 If you have not yet applied for VA disability benefits, we can help.
-Call us today at Cuddigan Law for a free evaluation of your individual situation.
+Contact us today at Cuddigan Law for a free evaluation of your individual situation.